The Best Outdoor Adventure Clothes and Gear for Anyone Traveling to a National Park

 Gear: The North Face Aleia 22 Daypack

-Backpacks are important no matter what national park you're going to and no matter what activity you're doing.
+Backpacks are important no matter which national park you're going to and no matter what activity you're doing.
 However, the appropriate backpack isn't just important, it's essential.
 You need one that can both carry all your stuff—clearly, this story proves, you'll have A LOT of stuff to think about—but also not weigh you down or make you drown in back sweat.
 Enter: This slim but surprisingly roomy daypack from The North Face with all the clips, zippers, pouches, and pockets you could need.

-Gear: Stanley Adventure Base Camp Cook Set
+Gear: Stanley Adventure Full Kitchen Base Camp Cook Set

 Who says you can't bring an entire kitchen-worth of cooking supplies with you while you camp?
 You don't have to sacrifice modern-day luxuries to save you from back-breaking gear.
 This convenient Stanley Adventure 19-piece set is perfect for multi-destination road trips because all the goodies (not just a pan and pot, but serving ware like plates, utensils, an even a trivet) fit into the largest pot.
 Bungee cord the whole thing together and it's basically a portable kitchen.
 (Related: Elevated Camping Food That's Way Better Than Canned Beans)